dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 :::image type="content" source="media/flyout/flyout-footer.png" alt-text="Screenshot of the flyout footer.":::

-Alternatively, the flyout footer appearance can be defined by setting the `Shell.FlyoutFooterTemplate` property to a `DataTemplate`:
+Alternatively, the flyout footer appearance can be defined by setting the `Shell.FlyoutFooterTemplate` property to a <xref:Microsoft.Maui.Controls.DataTemplate>:

 ```xaml
 <Shell ...>